 Small cottage and maternity hospitals opened in other Waikato towns.
 In the 2010s the Waikato District Health Board operated a 21-bed hospital at Tokoroa, geriatric hospitals at Te Awamutu and Morrinsville, and community bases in other towns.
 Raukura Hauora o Tainui provided community health services to Māori in north Waikato, Hamilton and South Auckland.

 In 1903 the government bought a large residence on a hilltop near Cambridge, and converted it into a tuberculosis sanatorium.
-After the First World War convalescent servicemen were cared for at Te Waikato Sanatorium, but high running costs forced its closure in 1922.
+After the First World War convalescing servicemen were cared for at Te Waikato Sanatorium, but high running costs forced its closure in 1922.

 Tokanui psychiatric hospital opened in 1912 with a few patients transferred from Porirua Hospital (near Wellington), and grew rapidly.
 In the 1960s Tokanui was one of the largest such institutions in New Zealand, with more than 1,200 patients and hundreds of staff.
 Praised for its innovative therapy programmes but criticised for overcrowding, Tokanui closed in 1997 as part of a government policy to abolish large psychiatric institutions.
 That year the Henry Rongomau Bennett Centre, a mental health unit at Waikato Hospital, opened.